DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals

 \subsection{Ablation Study}

-To validate each component's contribution, we conduct an ablation study on four PPG-BP tasks (HTN, DM, CVA, and CVD).
+To validate each component's contribution, we conduct an ablation study on all the 8 tasks.
 We analyze three components: (1) contextual knowledge-enhanced feature generation, (2) operator-based feature composition, and (3) the iterative feedback loop.
 Each component is evaluated by removing it while keeping other settings constant.
 For the feedback loop, we compare \workname~with generating the same number of features in a single iteration.
-Figure~\ref{fig:ablation_study} shows \workname~achieves the highest AUROC across all tasks, demonstrating the importance of its components.
-Removing contextual knowledge decreases AUROC by 3.53\% on average, as feature generation becomes overly reliant on the LLM's inherent knowledge, limiting feature diversity and quality.
-Removing operator-based composition reduces AUROC by 6.75\%, highlighting its importance in capturing intra-feature and cross-sensor relationships.
-Excluding the iterative feedback loop decreases AUROC by 5.58\%, as it eliminates the adaptive refinement enabled by evaluation feedback.
+Figure~\ref{fig:ablation_study} shows that \workname~achieves the highest AUROC across all tasks, demonstrating the importance of its components.
+Removing contextual knowledge decreases AUROC by 3.60\% on average, as feature generation becomes overly reliant on the LLM's inherent knowledge, limiting feature diversity and quality.
+Removing operator-based composition reduces AUROC by 5.52\%, highlighting its importance in capturing intra-feature and cross-sensor relationships.
+Excluding the iterative feedback loop decreases AUROC by 4.60\%, as it eliminates the adaptive refinement enabled by evaluation feedback.
 These results demonstrate that each component contributes to \workname's robustness and ability to generate high-quality features across diverse tasks.